-What I can do now is easily replace that Centre component as I duplicate out this individual icon set.
-So I'll come on in and select these two icons here and from here I'll hold down Option on the Mac or Alt on Windows and just press and drag a second and let's go for a third duplicate of that icon set.
+What I can do now is easily replace that Center component as I duplicate out this individual icon set.
+So I'll come on in and select these two icons here, and from here I'll hold down Option on the Mac or Alt on Windows, and just press and drag a second, and let's go for a third duplicate of that icon set.
 I'll zoom in even more tightly so that I can see a little bit more detail.
 From here let's just go to the Layers panel real quickly.
-Notice that if I click this first icon I have a component that's been defined, nested inside of it another component.
+Notice that if I click on this first icon I have a component that's been defined, nested inside of it another component.
 It's the plus sign icon that I have here towards the top; it's just been placed inside of that parent component.

 Because this is a master component it's changed each of the instances here on the right.
-I can always come into an instance and click it to select it and grab a different icon -- let's say the arrow icon.
+I can always come into an instance and click on it to select it and grab a different icon -- let's say the arrow icon.
 Once again I'm going to press and drag but rather than release right on the canvas I'm going to make sure I roll over that selected nested icon and when I release it will replace the closed box with the arrow.
-Now the good news is because these are instances of a master component, I still have that same behaviour that you saw earlier in this tutorial.
-I can come in to this parent component and just select the background fill colour and perhaps change it to something different.
+Now the good news is because these are instances of a master component, I still have that same behavior that you saw earlier in this tutorial.
+I can come in to this parent component and just select the background fill color and perhaps change it to something different.
 So with the eyedropper tool perhaps I want to go with a shade of green.
-Changing that colour is going to not only change the background colour of the master component, but the background colour of any of the instances that I've created here on the design canvas.
+Changing that color is going to not only change the background color of the master component, but the background color of any of the instances that I've created here on the design canvas.

 Now that I've explained how nested components work, let's look at how you can easily swap them out in the next step of this tutorial.